ersanchez/notes/zfs.md

 This note page is intended as an informal stash of commands to help me when I need to quickly replicate an event.

+These notes are intended for a homelab user not a datacenter administrator.

 It is not intended to replace the `zfs` or `zpool` manual pages.

 ## Server Setup